OpenRailAssociation/osrd/README.md

 ## What is OSRD?

-OSRD is an open source web application for railway infrastructure design, capacity analysis, timetabling and simulation.
+OSRD (Open Source Railway Designer) is an open source web application for railway infrastructure design, capacity analysis, timetabling and simulation and short term path request.

 It's free and open-source forever!